-3 Signs They're Cheating On You, & What To Do About It
+3 Signs Your Partner Might Be Cheating On You, & What To Do About It

 There's a small part of me that believes I truly am a detective.
 In fact, I used to recreate True Detective on the reg.
 I'd pontificate on f*ckboys, Rust Cohl-style.
 I'd brood over unusual Venmo transactions.
 I'd puzzle over why his Bumble said he was in New York, but he said he was coming back from Austin — is he on a plane, or did he just delay liking my Instagram?
 Our phones make it easy to find signs they're cheating on you.
 (They also make it easy to find signs that you have become a crazy person.)